Akathiiro313/kf2-controlled-difficulty/options.md

 See AlbinoAlphas for details about exactly how this works.

+#### AlbinoStalkers

+Controls whether EDARs(on stalkers' part) can spawn.

+See AlbinoAlphas for details about exactly how this works.

+#### AlbinoHusks

+Controls whether EDARs(on husks' part) can spawn.

+See AlbinoAlphas for details about exactly how this works.

 #### Boss

 Optionally controls which boss spawns, if and when the boss wave arrives.